naifmeh/squeezeKafka/readme.md

 * -brokers : default is localhost:9092
 * -file : The filePath of the image to send
 * -groupid : if the program is acting as a consumer, this option is required

+Problem at jar generation : main class not declared Solution : Move META-INF folder from /java to /resources